turingschool/curriculum/source/level_1/ruby_in_100_minutes.markdown

 ## 5. Symbols

 Symbols are difficult to explain.
-You can recognize a symbol because it starts with a colon then one or more letter like `:flag` or `:best_friend`.
+You can recognize a symbol because it starts with a colon then one or more letters like `:flag` or `:best_friend`.

 Think of it as a stripped down string that has barely any methods and no string interpolation.
 Compare the method list for a proper string versus a similar symbol like this: